Mazamars312/Analogue_Pocket_Neogeo_Overdrive/README.md

 Well if you dont like them, you can change them yourself........ in the following json files :-)
 * Video.json - in here there are the top 4 entrys are for the 304 resolution and the bottom 4 are for outputting in 320.
 From there you can change each one to the aspect ratio you want to see.
 Look for the aspect_h and aspect_v entries.
 Make sure you do this for both the 304 and 320 groups.
 Or mix it up thats your option here :-)
-* interact.json - search for "name": "Video Scaller output", "id": 7, and in that list there are only 4 entrys that work with top and bottom 4 entrys in the Video.json.
+* interact.json - search for "name": "Video Scaler output", "id": 7, and in that list there are only 4 entrys that work with top and bottom 4 entrys in the Video.json.
 From here you can name them to what ever you want for your own reference from the Video.json.
-Have a play with it as it will only affect the scaller.
+Have a play with it as it will only affect the scaler.
 Hell, have a go with the rotation with values of 90 or 180 and give yourself a challange :-)

 ## The clock does not work